 Richard Petty is the all-time leader with seven wins at the Daytona 500.
 Cale Yarborough is next on the list with four wins.
-Bobby Allison, Dale Jarrett and Jeff Gordon are tied for third with three wins each.
+Bobby Allison, Dale Jarrett, Jeff Gordon and Denny Hamlin are tied for third with three wins each.

 When are NASCAR odds released?